MichaIng/DietPi-Docs/docs/software/media.md

 - Official documentation: <https://komga.org/guides/>
 - Source code: <https://github.com/gotson/komga>

-## BruteFIR - Digital Room Correction via ALSA loopback in realtime
+## BruteFIR - Digital Room Correction via ALSA loopback in real time

 The DietPi installation of BruteFIR was created specifically for the GiBi project with Jean and Gilles.
 Details of which will be disclosed at a later date.

-BruteFIR applies Digital Room Correction (DRC) via ALSA loopback in realtime.
+BruteFIR applies Digital Room Correction (DRC) via ALSA loopback in real time.
 This will allow you to highly customize and tweak audio for a specific location, whilst having it applied to all audio played on your device.
 For true audiophiles!

 Recommendations:

 - BruteFIR can be CPU intensive as it processes both L and R channels separately.
 A Raspberry Pi 2 or faster is highly recommended.
-- A HifiBerry/external 24bit soundcard for maximum audio quality.
+- A HiFiBerry/external 24bit sound card for maximum audio quality.

 ![DietPi media server software BruteFIR](../assets/images/dietpi-software-media-brutefir.gif){: style="width:500px"}